Thoughts and Quotes: Do graciously that which you must do anyway. My Auntie

 1 can corn, drained (can substitute yellow wax beans)

-2 cans kidney beans drain one can halfway, do not drain the other
+2 cans kidney beans drain one can halfway, do not drain

 1 green pepper, chopped